Geography 321 - The United States » 2019 » Chapter 5 Test The Atlantic Periphery

 Why is the economy of the Atlantic Periphery considered dependent?

-A. The economy of the region is mostly dependent on natural resources and primary economic activity
+A. The economy of the region is dependent on migrant labor from nearby regions

 B. None of these are correct